You are here:

 -

-Elizabeth Hinton, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (Cambridge: Harvard University Press, 2016). ↩︎
+Elizabeth Hinton, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (Cambridge, MA: Harvard University Press, 2016). ↩︎

-Tags: segregation, women's organizing, policing & the criminal legal system, protest, white people, multiracial organizing, photography & imagery,
+Tags: racist segregation, women's activism, policing and the criminal legal system, protest, white people, multiracial organizing, photography, imagery, and visual representation

 Date: Sep 24, 1964